 Depression may markedly impair the ability to function at work and to interact socially; risk of suicide is significant.

-Treatment involves psychotherapy and usually drugs; SSRIs are usually tried first, and if they are ineffective, other drugs that affect serotonin and/or norepinephrine may be tried.
+Treatment involves psychotherapy and usually drugs; SSRIs are usually tried first, and if they are ineffective, other drugs that affect serotonin, norepinephrine and/or dopamine may be tried.